The celebration of Christmas in Ukraine is based on the Julian calendar which is 13 days behind the Gregorian calendar.

 |2021||7 Jan||Thu||Orthodox Christmas Day|

 The meal begins when the first star is sighted in the sky, something that is children are usually asked to watch for and an extra place is set at the table in honour of those who are departed.
 The table is also covered with two tablecloths – one for living members of the family and one for the departed members.

 Christmas Eve is also the night when people put up Christmas trees, known as novorichna jalynka.
 Some decorate the table with didukh, a sheaf of oats or white in a special shape which symbolises prosperity for the coming year.
 Saint Nicolas visits that night with gifts for the children as well.
 Some areas of the Ukraine have what are known as pysanky, Christmas eggs that are similar to Easter eggs.

 When Ukraine was controlled by the Soviet Union, people were not permitted to celebrate Christmas.
-Instead, the holidays were combined with the New Year holiday.
+Instead, the holidays were effectively replaced with the New Year holiday.
 However, many Ukrainians continued to celebrate secretly, keeping their customs alive.
 When they gained independence in 1991, Christmas Day was made a public holiday.